 An efficient power compliance testing regime requires versatile equipment to accurately trial both AC and DC systems coupled with an ease of use

-Electronic devices and instruments installed on commercial and military aircraft require stringent AC and DC power system compliance tests in accordance with generic avionics standards such as RTCA DO-160 and MIL-STD-704.
+Electronic devices and instruments installed on commercial aircraft require stringent AC and DC power system compliance tests in accordance with generic avionics standards such as RTCA DO-160 and MIL-STD-704.
 The main purpose of compliance testing is to simulate the range of power characteristics that avionic electronic devices and instruments may experience during their lifetime, and doing so ensures that the test subject is capable of meeting the performance requirements under such electrical operating conditions.

 The tests covered by avionics standards such as MIL-STD-704F are divided into a number of power groups (see table, Power Group Acronyms) based on the input electrical power for utilization by the instruments.
 The power groups detailed in the table have test frequencies consisting of constant values, noted as 400Hz for example, or variable ranges from 360-800Hz when not noted.

 The acronyms in the table are further appended with a code number that indicates the aircraft electrical operating condition together with a test number to define the specific test item under the individual power group.
 One such example is the SAC303 test item, which defines the Abnormal Frequency Transient test conditions.
 This is test number 3 of aircraft electrical operating in abnormal condition defined by the MIL-STD-704F standard.
 Please note, a similar nomenclature method is also applied for defining each test item for other avionics standard procedures such as RTCA DO-160G.

 The Chroma Softpanel is a graphical user interface that provides extraordinary capability and convenience to users for controlling the unit.
 The avionics softpanel is designed to be user friendly, easy to operate, and most importantly, able to deliver the required avionics standard’s test items.